-"Good to look at, even better to drive, the Mazda CX-5 is a great family car."
+"Great to look at and even better to drive, the Mazda CX-5 is a brilliant family car."

-The Mazda CX-5 is the Japanese maker's crossover compact SUV, and it competes with the Skoda Yeti and Volkswagen Tiguan.
+The Mazda CX-5 is the Japanese maker's compact SUV, and is designed to compete with the Skoda Yeti and Volkswagen Tiguan.
 Two and four-wheel-drive versions are available, but whichever version you go for, you'll get a surprisingly sporty drive.
-Two engines are offered, a 2.0-litre petrol and a 2.2-litre diesel in two power outputs, while both engines can be had with a six-speed manual or auto.
-The CX-5's cabin is spacious and comfortable, and there's a large boot.
-Drivers should expect plenty of kit as standard, including a touchscreen sat-nav and safety aids, like lane keep assist.
+Three engines are offered, a 2.0-litre petrol and a 2.2-litre diesel in two power outputs, while all three can be had with a six-speed manual or automatic gearbox.
+The CX-5's cabin is spacious and comfortable, and there's a large boot, too.
+Drivers should expect plenty of equipment as standard, including a touchscreen sat-nav and safety aids like lane keep assist.
 Front-wheel drive versions are sure to be popular, as they offer lower running costs and are more enjoyable to drive.

 The engine and chassis of the Mazda CX-5 have been newly developed and are mostly unused in any of Mazda's other vehicles.
 That means there's really no way to gauge exactly how reliable the components will be, but Mazda has generally got a great track record.
 A whole host of safety gadgets and a solid construction meant it earned a five-star Euro NCAP crash test rating.

-The Mazda CX-5 is far from cheap - the range starts at well over £20,000, but it remains good value for money for such a capable car, especially if you go for a cheaper two-wheel drive model.
+The Mazda CX-5 is far from cheap, but it remains good value for money for such a capable car, especially if you go for a cheaper two-wheel drive model.
 Nevertheless, alongside rivals like the Skoda Yeti and Nissan Qashqai, the CX-5 carries a slight premium.
-The flagship Sport Nav trim comes with satellite navigation, heated front seats, 19-inch alloy wheels, full leather upholstery and a Bose stereo as standard.
+The flagship Sport Nav specification comes with satellite-navigation, heated front seats, 19-inch alloy wheels, full leather upholstery and a Bose stereo as standard.